Part 16: Design Trajectories with Astrogator

 3. Click OK to close the New Stopping Condition dialog box.

-4. Select Duration in the Stopping Conditions frame.
+4. Select Duration in the Stopping Conditions panel.

 5. Click Delete () in the Stopping Conditions toolbar.

-Insert a Target Sequence ().
-You will use a Target Sequence () to calculate the Delta-V required to move GEO_Sat () into a transfer orbit.
+Use a Target Sequence as a structural element to define a maneuver and propagation in terms of the goals they are intended to achieve.
+You will use a Target Sequence to calculate the Delta-V required to move GEO_Sat into a transfer orbit.

 3. Select Insert After... in the shortcut menu.